Trans-Gambia Highway: Senegal

 The Trans-Gambia Highway provides the most important connection between the two parts of Senegal.
 As the N4, it runs from Kaolack and Nioro, across Gambia and then into Bignona and Ziguinchor in the Casamance.
 The actual Gambian section is only 25 km long.

 History

 With establishment of the Gambia River Development Organization in 1978, plans for a bridge were developed.
 Despite being repeatedly raised, these plans have not come to fruition.

 In August 2005, the Gambia River Authority doubled the prices for the ferry crossing.
 In response, the Government of Senegal closed the border crossings.
 The prices were reduced at the beginning of October, but Senegal felt the issue was unresolved and threatened that they would construct a tunnel under Gambia, with the claimed support of China.

-President of the Gambia Yahya Jammeh and President of Senegal Abdoulaye Wade met on 21 October 2005 and reached an agreement over the fare and a basis for its future calculation.
-The bridge construction project was again placed into the foreground.
+The Senegambia Bridge opened in 2019.
+The bridges at Basse and Fatoto, funded by the Chinese government, opened in October 2021.